Showing posts with label Decision Making. Show all posts

 What's the moral of the story?
 Kill the barred owls!
 Please don't, I love 'em.
 Two of them are hooting "who cooks for you" as I write.
 Do you "live and let live" at the risk of hurt and pain?
 For me, I'll continue to "live and let live" but I'm also going to remove even the first twig from that lamp - I know better.
 The barred owls in the woods are real.

 Would the people of the only church in town be allowed the freedom to live out their own lives with dignity and respect?
 I hope the answer is yes.
 Surely, we all need to be heard and occasionally helped along our way.
-Yet the risk of allowing people the freedom to live out their own lives is worth it.
+Allowing people the freedom to live out their own lives in a risky world seems worthy.
 Who knows what might happen as God works through the people of the only church in town.

 Just for today...